Preserve Lamorinda Open Space

 Together we can preserve Moraga’s scenic beauty, protect wildlife, and prevent more traffic!

 Moraga’s open-space protection policies were put to the test recently when the Rancho Laguna II proposal came before the Town Council in 2011.
-The Council approved 27 houses in officially designated “open space” along Rheem Blvd.’s “protected” scenic corridor.
+The Council proceeded to approve 27 houses in officially designated “open space” along Rheem Blvd.’s “protected” scenic corridor.
+(You may have seen the large story poles along Rheem Blvd. between Moraga Rd. and St. Mary’s Rd. mocking up some of the approved houses.)
 Over 358,000 cubic yards of soil will be moved and a ~1,500-foot stretch of the ridgeline will be cut to make way for a road and houses.
 Is this real protection?

 |MORAGA'S APPROVED AND POTENTIAL HOUSING UNITS:|